google/WebFundamentals/src/content/en/updates/2017/12/device-memory.md

 Once you're collecting device memory data and have a baseline for how users are experiencing your application across all ranges of the memory spectrum, you can experiment with serving different resources to different users (using the techniques described in the section above).
-Afterwards you'll be able to look at the results and see if they've improved.
+Afterwards, you'll be able to look at the results and see if they've improved.